 ‘Earlier cases as to when petitions have been adjourned or dismissed under such a discretionary power are of no re-assistance, except in drawing to my attention the fact that I have a discretionary power.
 It is the facts of each case, which indicate how, if at all, the discretion should be exercised.’

 34. Should the Court refuse an application to adjourn, and the debtor appeals that refusal, it is important to note the constraints on the appeal court interfering with the decision of the court below.
 As has been expressed in various extracts above, the decision whether to adjourn is a discretionary decision.
 As to the scope for an appeal court to interfere with that exercise of discretion, Lord Woolf MR in Phonographic Performance Ltd v AEI Rediffusion Music Ltd 1 WLR 1507 set down well-known principles at 1523C-D:

 ‘Before the court can interfere it must be shown that the judge has either erred in principle in his approach or has left out of account, or has taken into account, some feature that he should, or should not, have considered, or that his decision is wholly wrong because the court is forced to the conclusion that he has not balanced the various factors fairly in the scale.’

 SIMON HILL © 2017

 33 BEDFORD ROW

-The long name for Form 6.19 is 'Notice by Debtor of Intention to Oppose Bankruptcy Petition.
+The long name for Form 6.19, under the Insolvency Rules 1986, was 'Notice by Debtor of Intention to Oppose Bankruptcy Petition.